The following is a collection of financial statistics of the PayItBack household, updated monthly (last updated 9/1/20).

 Dec ’20: TBD

 My goal is to have our debt paid off within 3-5 years out of training, or between July 2022 and July 2024.

 The top chart is our progress toward wiping out our non-revolving debt (cars and student loans).

 The bottom chart represents the amount of time remaining until these debts are gone completely, contingent upon various monthly debt payment amounts.

-My current goal is for $3,500 per month to go toward non-revolving debt, while I prioritize building an emergency fund and filling retirement accounts.
+My current goal is for no more than $3,500 per month to go toward non-revolving debt, while I prioritize building an emergency fund and filling retirement accounts.
 This has changed over time, based on the movement of their variable interest rates and my desire for liquidity during the COVID-19 pandemic.